ying-teaching/python-book/notes/Ch05-functions/function-concepts.md

 greet('Alicia', prefix='Hi', last_name='Keys')
 ```

-Positional arguments cannot follow keyward arguments, they must be passed before keyward arguments.
+Positional arguments cannot follow keyword arguments, they must be passed before keyword arguments.
 A function call `greet('Alicia', prefix='Hi', 'Keys')` causes a an error: `SyntaxError: positional argument follows keyword argument`.

-## 4 Functions Are Ojbects
+## 4 Functions Are Objects

-A funciton is an object that has a type (class `function`), an identity (the function name) and a value (the definition of the function).
+A function is an object that has a type (class `function`), an identity (the function name) and a value (the definition of the function).
 As an object, it can be assigned to another variable or can be passed as an argument in function call.
 A function takes another function as its parameter is called a **high-order function**.
 The name is fancy but the concept is rather simple.

 The following is an example of higher-order function.
 Python's `map` function takes a function as its first parameter and a list as the 2nd parameter.
 The result is a `map` object that can be converted into a list using `list(m)`.